Janortop5/provision-ec2-instances---terraform-x-ansible-alb/README.md

 ```
 specify the path to your key pair in variable "remote_exec" for remote_exec connection
 specify the name of the key pair to be used in variable "ec2_instance_key"
+set the namedotcom username and api prod token in variables "namedotcom_username" "namedotcom_token"  respectively
 ```
 in ./altschool-terraform-mini-project/
 ```